-Stay timely and learn more about March days to remember!
-Here’s Twanna’s curated list a wide variety of March holidays, awareness campaigns, cultural celebrations, and days of remembrance.
+Stay timely and learn more about the March days to remember!
+Here’s Twanna’s curated list of a wide variety of March holidays, awareness campaigns, cultural celebrations, and days of remembrance.

 Happy Women’s History Month, everybody!
-We should acknowledge major accomplishments of throughout U.S. history, but we don’t always do that for women.
+We should acknowledge the major accomplishments of all people throughout U.S. history, but we don’t always do that for people who identify as women.
 That why, in 1978, Women’s History Week started in Sonoma, California.
 A year later, a group of advocates petitioned for official recognition of the week.
 By 1980, President Jimmy Carter formally proclaimed the national weeklong observance.
 By 1987, enough momentum had built for a month-long observance.
 Since then, every American president has made a formal proclamation that March should be recognized as Women’s History Month.
-This month, why not visit, support or donate to some women–focused museums?
+This month, why not visit, support, or donate to some women–focused museums?

 Colorectal cancer.
 Did you know it’s one of the leading causes of cancer-related deaths in the United States?
-It’s also the second leading cause of death from cancers that affect both men and women.
-Per the Colorectal Cancer Alliance, the 2019 goal is to challenge misconceptions and “don’t assume” you know all the risks, affects, or prognoses for colorectal cancer.
+It’s also the third leading cause of death from cancers that affect both men and women.
+After a decline in screening during the COVID-19 pandemic, the Colorectal Cancer Alliance is asking people to get back on track and pledge to get screened.
 Visit the CCA to learn more.

 Join people around the world in raising awareness of this devastating disease.
 Although endometriosis may possibly affect almost 200 million women worldwide, many are misdiagnosed.
 Use your platform to get informed, tackle misconceptions, and support those who are affected.
-More information and support can be found here.
-Examples of previous awareness events can be found here. #EndometriosisAwarenessMonth
+More information and support can be found here. #EndometriosisAwarenessMonth

-Describing themselves as a “political movement with community support,” SheDecides began two years ago as a response to the Global Gag Rule.
-SheDecides Day is dedicated to ensuring that women and girls are enabled to make their own decisions regarding
+Describing themselves as a “political movement with community support,” SheDecides began five years ago as a response to the Global Gag Rule.
+SheDecides Day is dedicated to ensuring that women and girls are enabled to make their own decisions regarding: